-- Sophomore, junior, senior or recent grad (2 years out)
+- sophomore, junior, senior or recent graduate (maximum two years from graduation)

-Award summary and conditions: Humanity in Action (HIA) fellowship program takes place over five weeks during the summer in Atlanta, Detroit, Amsterdam, Berlin, Copenhagen, Paris, and Warsaw.
-The HIA fellowship strives to facilitate a collective exploration of the social and political roots of discrimination, as well as provide a forum where potential solutions can be considered and discussed.
-The programs are also intended to instill a responsibility among HIA Fellows to recognize and address the need to protect minorities and promote human rights-in their own communities and around the world.
-As a requirement of participation, Fellows are obligated to conduct a hands-on outreach initiative-an "Action Project"-in their home communities.
+Award summary and conditions: Humanity in Action (HIA) programs are carried out over five weeks during the summer in Atlanta, Amsterdam, Berlin, Copenhagen, Sarajevo, and Warsaw.
+The HIA fellowship strives to facilitate a collective exploration of the social and political roots of discrimination, and to provide a forum where potential solutions can be considered and discussed.
+The programs are intended to instill a responsibility among HIA fellows to recognize and address the need to protect minorities and promote human rights in their own communities and around the world.
+As a requirement of participation, fellows are obligated to create an outreach initiative - an "Action Project" - in their home communities.
 The initiative should reflect the HIA fellowship experience.
-Upon successful completion, Fellows are invited to become Senior Fellows and to join the global HIA network of young advocates.
+Upon successful completion, fellows are invited to become senior fellows and to join the global HIA network of young advocates.

 Costs: HIA covers the costs of participation and accommodation during the fellowship.
-However, all Fellows will be responsible for financing the cost of airfare to participate in the program.
-HIA will cover this cost for fellows with documented need.
-Although HIA provides a modest stipend for meals, fellows should also plan to bring spending money of approximately $750 for food and social activities during the fellowship program.
+However, all fellows are responsible for financing the cost of airfare to participate in the program.
+HIA covers this cost for fellows with documented need.
+Although HIA provides a modest stipend for meals, fellows should also plan to bring spending money for food and social activities during the program.

 Application process: online